SharePoint/sp-dev-docs/docs/apis/migration-isv-guidance.md

 ---
 # Migration guidance for ISVs

-This document provides guidance for ISVs to deliver a fast and reliable migration experience to customers.
-It has the latest Microsoft migration practices and addresses common concerns or questions raised by ISV.
-The page will be updated on regular basis and the priority of the guidance is listed in the order of publication.
+This document guides ISVs in delivering a fast and reliable migration experience to customers.
+It contains the latest Microsoft migration practices and concerns or questions raised by ISVs.

 ## Use app-based authentication
 There are different usage patterns between end user traffic and an application doing background activities such as migration.
 It is important to identify user traffic versus application traffic.